davidpet/snippets/cpp/Testing (JUnit-style)/005 - Faking - explanation.md

 # Faking

-In the above code, we first include the necessary headers for Google Test and Google Mock.
+In the code, we first include the necessary headers for Google Test and Google Mock.
 Then we define a class `MyClass` with a virtual method `MyMethod` that we want to fake.

 We then define a fake class `FakeMyClass` that inherits from `MyClass`.
 In this class, we use the `MOCK_METHOD` macro to specify that we want to fake the `MyMethod` method.
 The `MOCK_METHOD` macro takes three arguments: the method name, the method signature, and the override specifier.